-COURSE OUTCOMES Upon suc cessful completion of the course, the student will be able to: Cognitive Level CO1 Make use of the concepts of managerial economics and demand in managerial decision making and predicting demand for goods and services K3 CO2 Assess the functional relation among production, cost of production, cost concepts and Break-Even Analysis.
+COURSE COURSE OUTCOMES Upon succ Upon successful completion of the course, the student will be able to: CO1 Make use of the concepts of managerial economics and demand in managerial decision making and predicting demand for goods and services K3 CO2 Assess the functional relation among production, cost of production, cost concepts and Break-Even Analysis.
 K5 CO3 Classify market structures for price and output decisions and Appraise the forms of business organizations and trade cycles in economic growth.
-K2 CO4 Make use of the final accounting statements in financial decision making К3 CO5 Apply capital budgeting techniques in financial decision making К3
+K2 CO4 Make use of the final accounting statements in financial decision making K3 CO5 Apply capital budgeting techniques in financial decision making К3